aws-samples/aws-amplify-team-task-tracking/LAB3.md

-Also create two groups in cognito console and assign either Admin or User or both group to the registered user.
+Create two groups in cognito console and assign either Admin or User or both group to the registered user.

+Click [here](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-user-groups.html) to learn how to create group in cognito

+Click [here](https://docs.aws.amazon.com/cognito/latest/developerguide/how-to-manage-user-accounts.html)  to know how to assign groups to user

 Automate the assigning of user group by writing a post confirmation trigger lambda function.
 Sample code below